Uraniumking007/Stopwatch/README.md

 # Stopwatch App

 This is a simple stopwatch app built with JavaScript.
+Read about how to build it [here](https://blog.bhaveshp.dev/stopwatch-using-javascript)

 ## Features